orbit-mvi/orbit-mvi/README.md

         ...
         addButton.setOnClickListener { viewModel.add(1234) }

-        // Either use the one-liner from the orbit-viewmodel module viewModel.observe(state = ::render, sideEffect = ::handleSideEffect)
+        // Use the one-liner from the orbit-viewmodel module to observe when
+        // Lifecycle.State.STARTED
+        viewModel.observe(state = ::render, sideEffect = ::handleSideEffect)

         // Or observe the streams directly
         lifecycleScope.launch {
             lifecycle.repeatOnLifecycle(Lifecycle.State.STARTED) {
+                launch {
                     viewModel.container.stateFlow.collect { render(it) }
                 }
+                launch {
+                    viewModel.container.sideEffectFlow.collect { handleSideEffect(it) }
                 }
-        lifecycleScope.launch {
-            viewModel.container.sideEffectFlow
-                .flowWithLifecycle(lifecycle, Lifecycle.State.STARTED)
-                .collect { handleSideEffect(it) }
+            }
         }
     }